 Support measures in Germany

 In Germany, the government is taking extensive support measures to help entrepreneurs through the crisis.
 You can find an overview (in German) of the measures taken to support businesses and individuals on the German government website.
-The main provision in this new set of measures is a decrease of VAT tariffs.
 If you have questions concerning your German business and speak German, you can call the special coronavirus hotlines for entrepreneurs.